No. 5 Creighton beats 12th-seeded UCSB 63-62 with clutch FTs

 The 57% shooter barely touched the rim while sinking two shots to give fifth-seeded Creighton the lead, and the Bluejays hung on to beat the 12th-seeded Gauchos 63-62 in the first round of the NCAA Tournament.

-“It felt really good to step up to the line and hit those two big free throws,” said Bishop.
+“It felt really good to step up to the line and hit those two big free throws,” Bishop said.
 “I’ve been practicing every day so it’s nice to see the hard work pay off.”

 The last three weeks for Creighton (21-8) have been have been anything but ordinary since coach Greg McDermott made a racially insensitive remark in the locker room to his players after a game.
 He received a one-game suspension and returned for the Big East Tournament last week.